 – Creating and Maintaining Paths and Driveways

 – And How to Create Your Own Permaculture Design

 Here is the design layout map for the full 25 acres.

 “This was such a wonderful experience.
 I can’t imagine a better use of my time and money.
 I’m leaving with clear ideas of how to implement permaculture into my life and inspired to do so.”

 “I really enjoyed what Bill and his team brought to this course.
 Their vulnerability, honesty, experience, knowledge and integrity inspired us all week.
 Each day was an adventure in what is really possible.”

 A Message from Bill…

 When Nancy approached us 5 years ago to assist her in the development of her property none of us foresaw how our passion for this project would grow.

 Taking a couple of key lessons from the Permaculture Designer’s Manual, Nancy, Becky and I decided to observe the property over time while simultaneously implementing some slow and steady solutions.

 To be clear, we did not have all the answers before we started.
 We still don’t.
 But we advance confidently taking one step at a time, applying permaculture systems thinking and techniques, and learning much as we progress.

 For all who attend this training we will share with you our step-by-step process including our design details.

 These PDC courses at Bending Oak make for a excellent training experience for teachers and students and I am very much looking forward to it.
 I hope to see you there…Bill Wilson

 You may be wondering…

-“What will learn in this Permaculture Design Course?”
+“What will I be learning from this Permaculture Design Course?”